Unbiased Top-k Learning to Rank with Causal Likelihood Decomposition: Introduction

-Based on the analysis, we proposed a unified approach to mitigate the position bias and the sample selection bias simultaneously, called Causal Likelihood Decomposition (CLD).
-Unlike the existing studies that usually maximize the rewards for a ranking policy~\citep{Joachims2016Counterfactual, Oosterhuis2020Unbiased}, CLD aims to maximize the log-likelihood of the observed user interaction data~\citep{Jeunen2020Joint, storkey2009training}.
-Specifically, CLD tries to decompose the log-likelihood function into an unbiased term that only related to the user-perceived relevance, plus other terms that related to the position bias or sample selection bias.
-In this way, the relevance signals are detached from the likelihood of observed user interaction data.
-Theoretical analysis showed that an unbiased relevance ranking model could be obtained from the unbiased term of the log-likelihood function when the whole log-likelihood is maximized.
-We also present an extension of the CLD in which the neural networks are adopted as the ranking model and selection model, and their parameters are learned with pairwise losses.
+Based on our analysis, we propose a unified approach, called Causal Likelihood Decomposition (CLD), to simultaneously mitigate position bias and sample selection bias.
+CLD follows a cascade process to address both biases effectively.
+First, CLD directly applies examination propensity scores to reweight observed user interactions, reducing the impact of position bias.
+However, these reweighted interactions still suffer from sample selection bias.
+To further tackle sample selection bias, CLD decomposes the log-likelihood function into distinct components.
+One component represents an unbiased term solely based on user-perceived relevance, while the other components capture sample selection bias.
+This decomposition allows for detachment of relevance signals from the observed user interaction data.
+Theoretical analysis demonstrates that by maximizing the entire log-likelihood function, an unbiased relevance ranking model can be obtained from the unbiased term.
+Furthermore, we present an extension of CLD that incorporates neural networks as ranking and selection models.
+The parameters of these models are learned using pairwise losses, enhancing their effectiveness in dealing with bias mitigation.

 CLD offers several advantages: theoretical soundness, elegant extension to pairwise neural ranking, and high accuracy in unbiased top-$k$ learning to rank.
 The major contributions of this work are: \begin{enumerate}[(1)] \item A theoretical analysis towards position bias and sample selection bias from the viewpoint of statistical causal inference; \item A unified and theoretical sound approach to mitigating both position bias and sample selection bias in top-$k$ ranking.
 The method is derived under likelihood maximization and can be applied to both pointwise and pairwise training; \item Extensive experiments on two publicly available datasets demonstrated the effectiveness of the proposed approaches over baselines for the task of unbiased top-$k$ learning to rank.
 The empirical analysis also showed the robustness of the approaches in terms of the variation of bias severity and the click noise. \end{enumerate}